resthub/resthub.org/spring-stack.rst

    * AbstractTransactionalTest : base class for your transactional unit tests, preconfigure Spring test framework
    * AbstractWebTest : base class for your unit test that need to run and embedded servlet container

-Data provisionning and cleanup
+Data provisioning and cleanup
 ------------------------------

-It is recommanded to initialize and cleanup test data common to all your tests thanks to methods with TestNG annotations @BeforeMethod and @AfterMethod and using your repository or service classes.
+It is recommended to initialize and cleanup test data common to all your tests thanks to methods with TestNG annotations @BeforeMethod and @AfterMethod and using your repository or service classes.

 **Warning:** : with JPA the default deleteAll() method does not manage cascade delete, so for your data cleanup you should use the following code in order to get your entities removed with cascade delete support: